Tams3d/T3D-GN-Presets/Readme.md

 # 🪄 Release Notes:

-- **T3D-GN-Presets (v1.4.0)** to be released on 01.01.2024
+- **T3D-GN-Presets (v1.4.0)** to be released on 11.03.2024
-- Download stable version for Blender 3.6 & below [here](https://github.com/Tams3d/T3D-GN-Presets/releases)
+- For Blender 4.0 & below, checkout lastest releases [here](https://github.com/Tams3d/T3D-GN-Presets/releases).

 # Planned Changes:
+## Aim
+- Our current goals for T3D GN Presets include ensuring smooth compatibility with Blender 4.1, introducing new features for the Grease Pencil, Volumes, and utilizing the latest Blender nodes.
+We're making the nodes faster, optimizing it for a better user experience.
+- Clear documentation and video tutorials are a priority, making it easy for users to understand and use T3D GN Presets.
+- We're also keen on building a friendly and supportive community where users can share experiences and learn from each other.

+## Core
+- [ ] Preferences Panel
+- [ ] Node Tools

 ## Support
 - [ ] Support Rotation Socket Type
-- [ ] Support Subpanels
+- [ ] Support for Subpanels and Gizmos
 - [ ] Support Volume & SDF nodes
-- [ ] Future Support for Matrix Inputs
+- [ ] Support for Matrix Inputs
-- [ ] Implicitly use "Normal" and "Position" directly from Input for Blender 4.1
+- [ ] Implicitly use "Normal" and "Position" directly from Input
 - [ ] Tooltip for all nodes

 ## New Nodes
+- [ ] Nodes for Grease Pencil
 - [ ] Curve Deform
 - [ ] Loft Curve

 ## Depreciations
+- [x] Depreciate Segmental Extrude
-- [ ] Depreciate Vector Rotate
+- [x] Depreciate Shade Auto Smooth
 - [ ] Depreciate SDF nodes

+## Documentations & Tutorials
+- Still yet to be planned.
+A full form doucmentation will be written and included along with the addon which also includes links to tutorial.

 # ⚙️ Core:
 ## Source Files